-After the students life summaries are finished, have volunteers share out their summaries with the class.
-As a class, end this part of the lesson by collaboratively writing a definition of summary and writing a statement on the board that summarizes the learning that has taken place about summarization along with a hashtag.
+After the tweets are finished, have volunteers share out their tweet with the class.
+As a class, end this part of the lesson by collaboratively writing a definition of summary first and then write a tweet on the board that summarizes the learning that has taken place about summarization and include a hash tag.